 Not only has Dimitar built a large following on Instagram, but he also has his own successful blog where you’ll find details about his travel adventures.
 He writes blog posts about all things fashion-related, luxury accommodations he stays in around the world (eg Dubai, Morocco, Mexico, Greece, etc), and much more.

 As an influencer who focuses on travel, lifestyle, and men’s fashion, he hopes that his content will spread knowledge and inspire his followers to be creative and travel the world.

-Since beginning his career as an influencer, Dimitar has built a loyal Instagram following of over 110k and has had the chance to work with large brands, including Levi’s, Converse, Vitamix, Moet & Chandon, Hyundai, Daniel Wellington, and many more.
+Since beginning his career as a travel influencer, Dimitar has built a loyal Instagram following of over 110k and has had the chance to work with large brands, including Levi’s, Converse, Vitamix, Moet & Chandon, Hyundai, Daniel Wellington, and many more.

-We chatted with Dimitar, who shared with us how he curates new travel content, what his key to success is, and what advice he would give to aspiring travel influencers.
+We chatted with Dimitar, who shared with us how he curates new travel content, what his key to success is, and what advice he would give on how to be a travel influencer.

 Read the complete interview below.